OutSystems/docs-support/src/enterprise/maintenance/access-database-paas/access-database-paas.md

 figma: https://www.figma.com/file/cPLNnZfDOZ1NX3avcjmq3g/Enterprise%20Customers?node-id=304:0
 ---

 # Access the database of your OutSystems Cloud

-This topic details how you request direct access to the OutSystems Cloud databases of your subscription.
+This topic details how you request direct access to the OutSystems Cloud databases of your subscription using OutSystems 11.

 <div class="info" markdown="1">